NewsAI

 OpenAI Launches SearchGPT

-SearchGPT by OpenAI
+SearchGPT Launches By OpenAI

 When OpenAI introduced ChatGPT on November 30, 2022, it was a major milestone that reshaped many aspects of technology and communication and quickly became a groundbreaking tool in AI and natural language processing.
 Now, OpenAI has announced the launch of SearchGPT, a new AI search engine powered by OpenAI.